tdooms/bilinear-interp/writeups/bilinear.md

-# Tensor Math Primer

-**By Thomas Dooms and Michael Pearce**
+# Bilinear Layers

-This document offers an intuitive overview into the world of tensors and their utility in interpretability.
+This document offers an intuitive explanation the math behind bilinear layers and their decomposition.
 The contents are aimed at researchers that have solid foundations into transformer mechanistic interpretability but don't especially know how higher-order tensors work.

 > **Prerequisites**
 >
 > A Mathematical Framework for Transformer Circuits [[link](https://transformer-circuits.pub/2021/framework/index.html)]
+>
+> A general sense for interpretability research and linear algebra

 ## Bilinear Maps

 Like most things in life, bilinear maps are a very natural concept once one is familiar with it, but it can be a bit tricky to wrap your head around at first.
 What follows is a very intuitive explanation of bilinear maps, followed by a more mathematical definition.

 Let's start with a linear map, while the term may be new, everyone should know this concept.
 In essence, a matrix is the most general form of a linear map.
 One can think of a matrix as a function that takes a vector as input and returns a new vector as output.
 It does so while conserving linear properties that makes them so useful to work with.